 You’ll also have to take into account the additional costs for maintenance, repairs and replacement of obsolete or broken assets.

-So, what’s it going to be: buying or leasing?
+So, what’s it going to be: buying or renting?

 Deciding whether to lease or buy business equipment is a matter of weighing the pros and cons.
 Determine which option is most cost-effective for each asset you’re considering by calculating its net cost, taking into account the tax benefits and the resale value.